jnaidu/IoTGitBook/README.md

 The current release includes features that support core IoT capabilities, briefly described below.
 These features can be customized to support more complex IoT use cases.

 ## Secure and Control
-* Identity Provisioning
-    * Secure device registration and token (JWT) issuance
-* Identity Relationship Management
-    * Allow definition of groups of people, devices, organizations, and other groups
-    * Flexible group attribute definition model
-    * Add/remove to groups
-* Identity Auth
-    * Device authentication (Cert, Basic Auth, JWT token)
-* Secure Data Transport
-    * Encrypt all network and payload traffic between cloud services, gateways and devices
-    * Log all CRUD operations in a persistent log for auditing and compliance reporting
-    * Allow 3rd party applications to retrieve and analyze audit records
-    * Ability to restrict who can access what data based on event routing
+These features help protect and govern identity, data, connectivity, commands, and relationships among people, systems, and devices.
+Identity Provisioning provides secure device registration and token (JWT) issuance.
+Identity Relationship Management allows definition of groups of people, devices, organizations, and other groups.
+It also provides a flexible group attribute definition model.
+Identity Authentication includes device authentication (Cert, Basic Auth, JWT token).
+Secure Data Transport allows encryption of all network and payload traffic between cloud services, gateways and devices; logs all CRUD operations in a persistent log for auditing and compliance reporting; allows third party applications to retrieve and analyze audit records; and allows the ability to restrict who can access what data, based on event routing.

 ## Connect
 * Gateway Services